zeyuid/zeyuid.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D candidate in Control Science and Engineering of Zhejiang University, China, supervised by Prof. [Jiming Chen](https://person.zju.edu.cn/jmchen) and Prof. [Peng Cheng](https://person.zju.edu.cn/cp).
+I'm currently a research assistant in Zhejiang University.
+Prior to that, I obtained my Ph.D candidate in Control Science and Engineering of Zhejiang University, China, supervised by Prof. [Jiming Chen](https://person.zju.edu.cn/jmchen) and Prof. [Peng Cheng](https://person.zju.edu.cn/cp).
 I was a visiting student at CISPA − Helmholtz Center for Information Security during 10.2019 -- 03.2020, supervised by Prof. [Michael Backes](https://cispa.saarland/people/backes/) and Dr. [Yang Zhang](https://cispa.saarland/people/yang.zhang/).
 I obtained my B.S. degree (with honors) from East China University of Science and Technology.